 McDavid leading Oilers' quest to end 10-year playoff drought

-The Edmonton Oilers celebrate a goal against the Minnesota Wild during the second period of an NHL hockey game Tuesday, Jan.
-31, 2017, in Edmonton, Alberta.
-Pacific Division's Connor McDavid, top, of the Edmonton Oilers, scores against Metropolitan Division goalie Sergei Bobrovsky, of the Columbus Blue Jackets, during the NHL hockey All-Star championship game, Sunday, Jan.
+Connor McDavid has the Oilers on track to return to the playoffs after a decade away, but the 20-year-old NHL scoring leader realizes he's only one piece in a puzzle that has been unsolved for years in Edmonton McDavid leading Oilers' quest to end 10-year playoff drought Connor McDavid has the Oilers on track to return to the playoffs after a decade away, but the 20-year-old NHL scoring leader realizes he's only one piece in a puzzle that has been unsolved for years in Edmonton Check out this story on USATODAY.com: http://usat.ly/2jVaDFy Pacific Division's Connor McDavid, top, of the Edmonton Oilers, scores against Metropolitan Division goalie Sergei Bobrovsky, of the Columbus Blue Jackets, during the NHL hockey All-Star championship game, Sunday, Jan.
 29, 2017, in Los Angeles.

 Add your comments below